twothinking/vacation_manager/README.md

 - When admin creating a new allowed vacation day then the color of selected day will change to blue.
 - When employees or admins creating a new vacation requests for himself/herself then the color of selected day will change to yellow.
 - Employees or admins can delete the vacation request for himself/herself.
+Not matter if this day is accepted, declined or pending.
 The color of selected day will change to blue.
 - Admin can accepted the